arthurtryhub/Test-Task-RegForm/README.md

 You could run all tests in Chrome using command: npm run cy:run

-You could open in UI mdoe by
+You could open in UI mode by
 npm run cy:open